 Example of Text To column in Excel

-A long time ago I used to carry out this task by copying the last name and pasting it in different column and same for the first name.
-And I actually did this work manually copying and pasting in respectively columns.
+A long time ago I used to carry out this task by copying the last name and pasting it in a different column and the same for the first name.
+And I actually did this work manually copying and pasting in respective columns.

 You can also do it.
 But stop is it possible to carry out this task within a few seconds?
 Come let’s see on how to use the Text to Column in Excel:

-1. Select the cells that contains the data you want to separate
+- Select the cells that contain the data you want to separate

 “Convert Text to Column Wizard” Opens up.
 This Wizard will ask you with 3 basic questions.

-Answer: If your answer is yes, then you need to select the Delimited Option.
-If you are thinking about what is fixed width option, I will explain you in the next tutorial of Text to Column.
+Answer: If your answer is yes, then you need to select the Delimited option.
+If you are thinking about what is a fixed width option, I will explain to you in the next tutorial of Text to Column.

 Click on Next.
-A lot of option are given.
+A lot of option is given.

 b.
 Which delimiters does your data contain?

 Click on Next.
-There are lot of setting seen in the third steps of the convert text to column wizard.
+There are a lot of setting seen in the third steps of the converted text to column wizard.
 Let’s see what those settings are.
-All the setting will be explained to you in different tutorials of text to column.
+All the settings will be explained to you in different tutorials of text to column.

 c.
 Do you want to see the same output as you can see in the Preview Window?

-Answer: In the example we see a Preview window in the Step 3 of the Convert Text to Column Wizard.
+Answer: In the example, we see a Preview window in Step 3 of the Convert Text to Column Wizard.
 And it questions whether we want to see the same output that is seen in two different columns.
 Well, yes but I don’t want to lose my original data.
-For that I will need to change the destination.
+For that, I will need to change the destination.

 d.
 Deciding the format in which you want to display your output?

 Answer: Well we can change the format of our data.
-For example we change both the format to Text in the custom data format option.
-In our example if we would not have changed there won’t be any difference.
+For example, we change both the format to Text in the custom data format option.
+In our example, if we would not have changed there won’t be any different.
 Because by default, all the names are in the text format only.

 Click on Finish.
 And let’s see how it looks.